Courses

 TBD

-NURP 424 - Advanced Pharmacology Across Life Span
+NURP 424 - Advanced Pharmacology Across the Lifespan

 Advanced Pharmacology is a core requirement for completion of the Simmons University Family Nurse Practitioner Program.
 The course also meets the requirements for pharmacology preparation to sit for national Nurse Practitioner certifying examinations by ANCC or AANP.
 While emphasizing the pharmacological knowledge required by advanced practice nurses to safely treat patients with common physical and mental illnesses, the course facilitates student awareness of clinical pharmacokinetics and pharmacodynamics in the management of common disease processes occurring throughout the life span.
 Students analyze and discuss current research findings related to pharmacologic therapies.
 Students are guided in the learning experience by faculty prepared in pharmacology and experienced in the role of applying the science of clinical pharmacology as family nurse practitioners.